akaIDIOT/MooTools-BrandBox/README.md

 The styling of the entire plugin (including the positioning of the container and contents) is left to the user.
 See the demo for an example of this.

+The code (`BrandBox.js`) will work with both MooTools 1.3 and 1.4, without needing compatibility layer.

 How To Use
 ----------